Protecting Our Surface Water

 Tips for Automotive Care

 - More oil washes down storm drains each year than was spilled by the Exxon Valdez oil tanker.
 Never place automotive fluids into a storm drain.
-Take motor oil and other automotive fluids to a service station or the Dakota County Eco Site for disposal (click here for details).
+Take motor oil and other automotive fluids to a service station or the The Recycling Zone for disposal (click here for details).

 - Clean up spilled fluids with an absorbent material like kitty litter or sand.
 Do not rinse the spills into a storm drain.
 Remember to properly dispose of the absorbent material.